-Pursuant to Section 129(3) of the Companies Act, 2013 a statement containing salient features of the financial statements of the Company's
+Pursuant to Section 129(3) of the Companies Act, 2013 a statement containing salient features of the financial statements of the Company's subsidiaries in Form AOC-1 is annexed herewith as Annexure - A.

 34. VIGIL MECHANISM/WHISTLE BLOWER POLICY